JTOne123/logonlabs-dotnet/README.md

 ### Helper Methods
 #### GetProviders
 This method is used to retrieve a list of all providers enabled for the application.
-If an email address is passed, it will return the list of providers available for that email domain.
+If an email address is passed it will further filter any providers available/disabled for the domain of the address.
+If any Enterprise Identity Providers have been configured a separate set of matching providers will also be returned in enterprise_identity_providers.
 ```csharp
 using LogonLabs;